 Erythroid cells mature within erythroid island (EI) niche that consists of a central macrophage surrounded by developing erythroid cells.
 To uncover the molecular processes involved in erythroid maturation, we have developed an in vitro model for the EI niche using genetically programmed iPSC-derived macrophages.
 We are using this model to identify novel pathways associated with RBC maturation that could be applied to the manufacture of RBCs in vitro and to identify novel therapies for anaemia.

 We have developed an efficient protocol to generate monocytes and mature macrophages from human PSCs pluripotent stem and have established a number of collaborations to study the role of macrophages in disease including liver fibrosis, arthritis and cancer.

-Antonella Fidanza (Postdoc)
+Antonella Fidanza (Senior Research Fellow)

-Telma Ventura (PhD Student)
+Telma Ventura (Research Assistant)

 - Jo Mountford, Scottish National Blood Transfusion Service

 - Jim Beiker, ICAHN School of Medicine, New York

 - Pablo Menendez, School of Medicine, University of Barcelona